Optimistic Lock Plugin

 @Bean public MybatisPlusInterceptor mybatisPlusInterceptor() { MybatisPlusInterceptor interceptor = new MybatisPlusInterceptor(); interceptor.addInnerInterceptor(new OptimisticLockerInnerInterceptor()); return interceptor; }}

-2. Adding the @Version
+2. Add @Version

-Annotation to Entity Class Fields
+Annotation to Entity Field

-In the entity class, add the @Version
+In your entity class, add the @Version

 annotation to the field representing the version number: